Why You Should Talk About Your Tattoos With Your Therapist

 Here’s the challenge: if you have tattoos look at each one (for some this may take a while) and ask yourself these questions.

-- How old where you when you got it?
+- How old were you when you got it?

-- Would you still want get the tattoo today?
+- Would you still want to get the tattoo today?